transcom/mymove-docs/docs/dev/contributing/backend/Guide-to-Creating-an-Endpoint.md

     	NewEndpointEventKey:                 {NewEndpointEventKey, models.Model{}}, // this is an example
     	MoveTaskOrderCreateEventKey:         {MoveTaskOrderCreateEventKey, models.Move{}},

-If you'd like to learn more about event triggers, you cna find more details [here](https://github.com/transcom/mymove-docs/blob/720592c63db4bffe402a801417f7c14772573c28/docs/dev/contributing/backend/How-to-Add-an-Event-Trigger.md).
+If you'd like to learn more about event triggers, you can find more details [here](https://github.com/transcom/mymove-docs/blob/720592c63db4bffe402a801417f7c14772573c28/docs/dev/contributing/backend/How-to-Add-an-Event-Trigger.md).